raluca-elena/telemetry-analysis-base/README.md

 telemetry-analysis-base
 =======================

-A task in taskCluster needs:
+A task in TaskCluster needs:

    * a setup AKA an environment provided as a Docker image that will be the base of the docker container
    * a task definition (custom code) that will run in the Docker instance